Deployment

 DB_POSTGRES_*_URL | Optional | PostgreSQL connection string (used by DB blocks or auth configured with provider: 'postgres'; legacy provider: 'neon' configs still work) |

-JWT_USER_SECRET and JWT_ADMIN_SECRET are auto-generated when you first run npx edgebase docker run.
-You only need to set them manually if you want to keep existing tokens valid across re-deployments.
+JWT_USER_SECRET, JWT_ADMIN_SECRET, and SERVICE_KEY are auto-generated when you first run npx edgebase docker run.
+You only need to set them manually if you want to keep existing tokens valid or preserve an existing Service Key across re-deployments.

 Or run the equivalent container command yourself: